 [env:pico] platform = raspberrypi board = pico framework = arduino

-Here, you need to change the platform to take advantage of the features described hereunder.
-You also need to inject two PlatformIO packages, one for the compiler toolchain and one for the Arduino core package.
+Here, you need to change the platform to take advantage of the features described hereunder and switch to the new core.

 When the support for this core has been merged into mainline PlatformIO, this notice will be removed and a standard platformio.ini as shown above will work as a base.

 Previous versions of this documentation told users to inject the framework and toolchain package into the project by using

 ; note that download link for toolchain is specific for OS. see https://github.com/earlephilhower/pico-quick-toolchain/releases. platform_packages = maxgerhardt/framework-arduinopico@https://github.com/earlephilhower/arduino-pico.git maxgerhardt/toolchain-pico@https://github.com/earlephilhower/pico-quick-toolchain/releases/download/1.3.1-a/x86_64-w64-mingw32.arm-none-eabi-7855b0c.210706.zip

 This is now deprecated and should not be done anymore.
 Users should delete these

 platform_packages lines and update the platform integration by issuing the command